Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

 ## Exercise 4: Configure Release

-The target machine is available in the deployment group to deploy the application and run selenium testcases.
+The target machine is available in the deployment group to deploy the applications and run selenium testcases.
 The release definition uses **[Phases](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"}** to deploy to target servers.

 1. Go to **Releases** under **Pipelines** tab.
 Select **Selenium** release definition and click on **Edit**.